Tahubu-AI/mcp-simple/mcp-simple-client/README.md

 6. Notice how the AI references the previous conversation
 7. Switch to **Option 3** (History Disabled + System Prompt Enabled)
 8. Ask the same questions and notice the lack of context

+### Scenario 3: HTTP streaming Response Demonstration

+1. Run the client in **Debug** mode and set a breakpoint on line 139 of Program.cs (`fullResponse += message;`)
+2. Ask any question and observe the `message.Text` or `fullResponse` values to see the partial responses returning from the MCP server

 ## Error Handling